ngeiswei/ardour/gtk2_ardour/tracker/README.md

 ## TODO

-- [ ] Support toggling width of column (compress names like mixer strip, see PBD::short_version, or see Carla) and have tip display the entire name.
-Also add tooltips to each cell, showing the parameter name, the hex and dec values with arbitrary precision.
+- [ ] Add tooltips to each cell, showing the parameter or note name, hex and dec values (with arbitrary precision in adequate).
 - [ ] Fix automation of different processors
 - [ ] Access to ardour via PublicEditor whenever possible
 - [ ] Deal with `***` in a proper manner (using the  "Overwrite *" button)